Strength Training for Soccer – Introduction

 Target muscles: Quadriceps, hamstrings, gluteus maximus, abductors, adductors.

-Split squat jumps emphasize your front leg and will develop your explosive power so you can kick harder, sprint faster, and jump higher.
+Split squat jumps emphasize your front leg and develop your explosive power, allowing you to kick harder, sprint faster, and jump higher.

 How to do it: